christyson/Veracode-Set-Custom-Fields-in-Jenkins/README.md

 5. JiraProjectName:           the name of your project in Jira
 </pre></code>

+####  Notes:

-  ####  Note: the Veracode wrapper version can be found can be found [here](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/OwyjPkzVaNJWGh7IPPF1OQ)
+- The Veracode wrapper version can be found can be found [here](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/OwyjPkzVaNJWGh7IPPF1OQ)

-### Note: assumes your Jenkins script can use java, grep and td.
+- The snippet assumes your Jenkins script can use java, grep and td.